Discover where you should go for your perfect African safari

 Zimbabwe’s Wildlife

-Zimbabwe is packed full of game and wildlife.
-The Big Five can be found here, as well as hippos, crocodiles, zebra, leopard, buffalo, giraffe, impala, cheetah, the critically endangered African wild dog and diverse birdlife, amongst many other species.
+Zimbabwe is full of game and wildlife.
+The Big Five can be found here, as well as hippos, crocodiles, zebras, leopards, buffaloes, giraffes, impalas, cheetahs, the critically endangered African wild dog, and diverse birdlife, among many other species.

 Why we love it

-Thinking of ticking of one of the world 7 wonders?
-Then come to Zimbabwe where you will be in awe of the mighty Victoria Falls.
-The largest in the in the world with a whopping width of 1.4km.
-Zimbabwe is also known to be the adrenaline capital of Africa as there are plenty of awesome fun filled activities to be done at the falls.
-The sight is just amazing and this one of the many reason why Zimbabwe is loved by all travellers.
-The country boasts five UNESCO world heritage sites and amazing safari destinations like Hwange National park and Mana Pools.
+Thinking of ticking off one of the world's seven wonders?
+Come to Zimbabwe for Victoria Falls, one of the world’s largest waterfalls, stretching roughly 0.87 miles (1.4 km) wide.
+Zimbabwe is also known to be the adrenaline capital of Africa, as there are plenty of awesome, adrenaline-filled activities to be done at the falls.
+The sights are excellent and are one of the reasons why travelers love Zimbabwe.
+The country boasts five UNESCO World Heritage sites and amazing safari destinations like Hwange National Park and Mana Pools.

 More Safaris in Africa